aweneagle/daemon/README.md

 ```

-* when start a program as an deamon, a directory name ".proc" will be created in the working directory, in which "./proc/sock" will be found
+* when start a program as an daemon, a directory name ".proc" will be created in the working directory, in which "./proc/sock" will be found

 * supervise use --daemon, --signal stop|restart  as  command flag